nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Tips**
 - A member can have any number of tags (including 0).
-- If you have multiple members with the same name, consider adding a distinguishing initial or number (e.g. "Daniel L", "Daniel O", "Daniel 2").
+- If you have multiple members with the same name, consider adding a distinguishing initial or number (e.g. "Daniel L", "Daniel 2").

 </box>